 When given two arguments of type logical, EQV computes a logical equivalence and returns a logical result.

-When given two arguments of type integer, real, or Boolean, EQV computes a bit-wise logical equivalence and returns a Boolean result.
-The truth tables below show both the logical equivalence and bit-wise logical equivalence.
+When given two arguments of type Boolean, real, integer, or pointer, EQV computes a bit-wise logical equivalence and returns a Boolean result.